AlexKven/kwh-modbus/documentation/slave_register_specification.md

 * 3: Read device data
   * This is for reading actual data from a device, such as a power reading value at a particular time.
   * The response to this will have a state of 3.
-  * The data in this response will have the following format:
+  * The data in this request will have the following format:
     * 0 to 1: The time for the start of the request
     * 2: The number of data points being requested
     * 3: The page (0-255) requested (0 if first request)